 A week earlier, I had landed at Manila Airport.
 It was 7pm on a Friday evening and I was trying to figure out the difference between the yellow and white taxis that stood at two different ranks when my phone lit up.

 “Have you landed yet?
 You have?
 Wait there, I’ll send my driver to pick you up.”
-Now, I’m 45, have worked with some of the world’s magazine giants and own a (albeit modest) publishing company, yet the closest I’ve ever come to having my very own driver was sheepishly calling my Dad up as a teenager having missed the last train home from a night out on the town.
+Now, I’ve worked with some of the world’s magazine giants and own a (albeit modest) publishing company, yet the closest I’ve ever come to having my very own driver was sheepishly calling my Dad up as a teenager having missed the last train home from a night out on the town.
 “I’ll meet you at your hotel and we can eat, then I need to decide if we are going to the The Palace or the O Bar to catch the drag show.”

 Was this even the same person?
 What happened to that timid guy I met in London?
 An hour later, BJ joins me in the car and we are driven through the chaotic streets of Manila in BJ’s SUV by his skilful driver.
 BJ is head down, buried – like every other 20 something – in his smartphone.
 He is posting a picture on Instagram and moments later it has been ‘liked’ over 200 times by his adoring fans (I keep an eye on the photo over the next day or so and at the last count it was at over 3500).
 Looking up from his screen for a second, he points over to a gargantuan LCD billboard that fills the entire side of a skyscraper.